-SEO in 2018 means greeting the user with the exact information they are looking for at the exact time they are looking for it.
+SEO means greeting the user with the exact information they are looking for at the exact time they are looking for it.
 This can be on a variety of platforms, from voice search to local businesses and online shopping.

 By always thinking user-first, businesses can better cater to what their target audience is looking for.
 This helps them better predict trends, meet expectations, and grow their online presence.

 Kristopher Jones / Founder & CEO, LSEO